Invisalign® Clear Aligners FAQ

-There are two primary types of orthodontic retainers: removable and fixed.
+There are two primary: removable and fixed.
 The type of retainer you are given will depend on your specific dental situation but it is not uncommon for patients to receive a combination of both.
 For example, fixed retainers for the upper and lower front teeth and a removable upper for extra protection!

 Removable retainers are exactly that, removable.
 Ours are commonly clear plastic trays that are easy to clean and virtually invisible.
 Our orthodontists will inform you on exactly how long you will need to wear your retainer.